SWEDISH IN NEW YORK

 Register via their website: https://www.scandinaviahouse.org/

-SPRING of 2023, the levels offered at AMSCAN are:
+Fall of 2024, the levels offered at AMSCAN are:

 A1 LEVELS: